Jwink3101/dfb/docs/CLI_help.md

 options:
-  -h, --help            show this help message and exit -d, --deleted, --del  List deleted files too with '<filename> (DEL)'.
-Specify twice
+  -h, --help            show this help message and exit -d, --deleted, --del  List deleted files with '<filename> (DEL)'.
+Specify twice to
-                        to ONLY include deleted files --full-path           Show full path when listing subdirs -l, --long            Long listing with size, ModTime, path.
+                        ONLY include deleted files --full-path           Show full path when listing subdirs -l, --long            Long listing with size, ModTime, path.
 Specify twice for versions, total_size, size, ModTime, Timestamp, path.
+If a file is a reference, the size will be that of the referent with an "R" appended.
   --list {files,dirs,both}, --list-only {files,dirs,both}
                         Only list files or directories (or dirs).
 Default 'both' normally or 'files' for --recursive mode.
   -r, --recursive       List all items recursively --real-path, --rpath  Print the relevant (based on time settings) real path (rpath)
                         of file.
-Specify one to print the real-path a reference file and twice to print the referent
+Specify one to print the real-path of a reference file and twice to print the referent.
+Multiple specifications only matter for reference files.

 Global Settings:
   Default verbosity is 1 for backup/restore/prune and 0 for listing